 Behance is now part of Adobe family, so you can access your dashboard and feed from your creative cloud account.

 Check out more Behance like sites in this article.

 Dribbble is very popular among graphic designers.
 It’s a platform where you can find the work of web designers, illustrators, typography artists, branding designers, and many more.

 One obvious area where Dribbble is different from DeviantArt is that it is strictly based on invitation.
 So if you want to create a profile and start posting on the platform, you must first receive an appropriate invite.

 This has its pros and cons.
-On the one side, getting access to the platform can be a herculean task even for a professional designer.
+On the one side, getting access to the platform can be a herculean task even for creative professionals.

-On the other hand, being an invitation-only platform means that it weeds out all nonprofessional posts, so the platform is populated with only awesome content.
+On the other hand, being an invitation-only platform means it weeds out all non-professional posts.
+So the platform is populated with only awesome content.

-Like other DeviantArt alternatives, Dribbble has its own rules of posting.
+Like other DeviantArt alternatives, Dribbble has its own rules for posting.
 Each designer is entitled to post shots as long as they have a valid Dribbble membership.
-However, one aspect that sucks for me is the fact that you can only include one shot per project which I find very limiting.
+However, one aspect that sucks for me is the fact that you can only include one shot per project, which I find very limiting.